Kenosha Authorities Unanimously Turn Down Jacob Blake’s Damage Claims

 Jacob Blake Jr. has been denied damage claims by the Kenosha City Council in Wisconsin.

-Blake petitioned for lost wages, medical expenses, and “pain and suffering and disfigurement.”
+Blake petitioned for lost wages, medical expenses, and “pain and suffering and disfigurement” after being paralyzed.

 State law capped the claim at $50,000, but his lawyers presented an itemization named “special damages” at a figure of almost $777,000 due to his injuries, the Milwaukee Journal Sentinel reported.